astropy/astroquery/docs/eso/eso.rst

 Authentication with ESO User Portal
 ===================================

-Except for data under proprietary period, ESO datasets can be downloaded anonymously (without login).
+Most of the datasets in the ESO Science Archive are public and can be downloaded anonymously without authenticating with the ESO User Portal (https://www.eso.org/sso/login).
-PIs and their collaborators need to authenticate with the ESO User Portal (https://www.eso.org/sso/login) to download datasets from their observing programmes which are still under proprietary period.
+Data with restricted access like datasets under proprietary period can be downloaded by authorised users (for example PIs of the corresponding observing programmes and their delegates) after authentication with the ESO User Portal.
 This authentication is performed directly with the provided :meth:`~astroquery.query.QueryWithLogin.login` command, as illustrated in the example below.
 This method uses your keyring to securely store the password in your operating system.
 As such you should have to enter your